Net Plugin

 enable_backends: [udp]

-In the above examples, the subscriber listens on the local port 50080, while the publisher is configured to send all Topic messages via the UDP backend to the address 127.0.0.1:50080
+In the above examples, the subscriber listens on local port 50080, and the publisher configures all Topic messages to be sent via the udp backend to the address 127.0.0.1:50080

 , which is the address the server is listening on, thereby establishing the message publish-subscribe link.